Gluten-Free Life (Infographic)

 Minerals you may want to supplement:

-Perhaps you’re still wondering what are the gluten free benefits and whether or not it’s worth making the sacrifice.
+Perhaps you’re still wondering what the gluten-free benefits are and whether or not it’s worth making the sacrifice.
 We’ll go over the benefits properly in the next section, but the sacrifice is not as bad as you might think.
+So there are both gluten-free diet benefits and risks.

-You also need to ensure that your source your food from reputable suppliers as the food might be contaminated.
+You also need to ensure that you source your food from reputable suppliers as the food might be contaminated.
+And there is hidden gluten in foods, too.
 Overall, though, as long as you stick to more natural, whole foods, you should be okay.

-For those who have a sensitivity, there are some benefits to this kind of diet.
+For those who have sensitivity, there are some benefits to this kind of diet.
 These include:

-- Is a great way to overcome those brain fog symptoms
+- a great way to overcome those brain fog symptoms

 Gluten Foods to Avoid